jorroll/solid-forms/README.md

 group.controls.lastName.isTouched; // false
 ```

-Meanwhile, `group.isTouched` is actually a getter function equal to `group.self.isTouched || group.children.areTouched`.
-The `group.children.areTouched` property is also a memoized getter (its created internally with `createMemo()`) which is true if every child is touched (it's `false` if there are no children).
-So a FormGroup is "touched" if _either_ the FormGroup itself has been `markTouched(true)` or if all of the FormGroup's children have been `markTouched(true)`.
+Meanwhile, `group.isTouched` is actually a getter function equal to `group.self.isTouched || group.child.isTouched`.
+The `group.child.isTouched` property is also a memoized getter (its created internally with `createMemo()`) which is true if any child is touched (it's `false` if there are no children).
+So a FormGroup is "touched" if _either_ the FormGroup itself has been `markTouched(true)` or if any of the FormGroup's children have been `markTouched(true)`.
 But if you just want to see if the FormGroup, itself, has been touched, then you can use `group.self.isTouched`.
-Meanwhile, `group.child.isTouched` will return `true` if _any_ child control has been touched.
+Meanwhile, `group.children.areTouched` will return `true` if _all_ child controls have been touched.
 As expected, all of these properties are observable.

 ```ts
 group.isTouched; // false